 He’s better than Phil Simms but is pro-quarterbacks and pro-Cowboys (doesn’t help the schedule always puts Cowboys games at 4:25 PM, no matter how bad they are).
-However, he knows how to put emotion in his calls, something his play-by-play partner worked for years on and only recently succeeded.
+However, he knows how to put emotion in his calls, something his longtime play-by-play partner worked on for years.
 That being said, Aikman’s not the greatest, certainly no Dan Fouts, Cris Collingsworth or John Lynch.
-He’s on here more because of who he works with and for, not because of a lack of talent.
+I’m not saying he’s talented, he’s just not my personal favorite.

 Mike Breen, Jeff Van Gundy and Mark Jackson